peachshubs/contactManager/README.md

-An application that allows one to register multiple users and login respectively, create contacts with appropriate details, and uses basic CRUD operations to do so.
+A backend web application that enables users to securely manage their personal contacts.
+The system supports multiple user accounts with individual authentication, allowing each user to maintain their own private contact database.

+Key Features:

+- User registration and secure login system
+- Personal contact creation and management
+- Complete CRUD operations (Create, Read, Update, Delete) for contact information
+- JWT-based authentication for secure API access
+- The application follows secure coding practices and provides a solid foundation for contact management functionality.

 Tech Stack:

 - Node.js